It’s all supposed to be very rosy: Two people meet, fall in love, and live happily ever after. That’s what the fairy tale states...

 The bad news is that we were never really taught how to do this.
 We were not provided with an instruction manual when we initially fell in love, and we never attended a “How to Make Relationships Work” class in high school.
 We therefore often stumble and fumble through our relationships, and unwittingly find ourselves repeating failed patterns over and over…

 The good news is that an increasing body of literature on couples and couples therapy is beginning to pinpoint the skills and processes needed for couples to successfully make their relationships work.
 With the right knowledge in hand, couples can learn what to do and what not to do, and can begin to become more skillful at this most challenging of human tasks…

-About me: Rune Moelbak is a therapist in Houston Texas.
-He has completed Level 2 training in Gottman Method Couples Therapy and regularly works with couples who are looking to rebuild trust, friendship, and passion in their relationships.
+About me: Rune Moelbak is an ICEEFT-certified couples therapist in Houston Texas.
+He has completed level-2 training in Gottman Method Couples Therapy and is a fully certified emotionally-focused couples therapist.
+He regularly works with couples who are looking to rebuild trust, friendship, and passion in their relationships.
 To read more about his approach to couples therapy: visit www.bettertherapy.com

 If You like this article you may also like:

 My free e-book with helpful tips on how to build a happy relationship from the ground up: